Diamond Guide

 Fluorescence

-Some diamonds emit a soft glow under ultraviolet (UV) light.
-This is called fluorescence.
-In most cases, faint to medium fluorescence has little to no visible effect in normal lighting conditions.
+Some diamonds emit a soft glow under ultraviolet light.
+In most cases, faint to medium fluorescence has little to no visible effect in normal lighting.
 In certain higher-color diamonds, it can even make the stone appear slightly whiter in daylight.

 Strong fluorescence should be evaluated carefully, as it can occasionally create a hazy appearance.
 Like many aspects of diamonds, fluorescence is neither inherently good nor bad — it must be assessed individually.